kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(b\) *Performance specifications.* A command control system and each subsystem, component, and part that can affect the reliability of a component must have written performance specifications that demonstrate, and contain the details of, how each satisfies the requirements of this section.

-\(c\) *Reliability prediction.* A command control system must have a predicted reliability of 0.999 at the 95 percent confidence level when operating, starting with completion of the preflight testing and system verification of §417.305(c) through initiation of flight and until the planned safe flight state for each launch.
-Any demonstration of the system's predicted reliability must satisfy §417.309(b).
+\(c\) *Reliability prediction.* A command control system must have a predicted reliability of 0.999 at the 95 percent confidence level when operating, starting with completion of the preflight testing and system verification of [[Volume 4/C Licensing/0417 Launch safety.md#§417.305   Command control system testing.|§417.305]](c) through initiation of flight and until the planned safe flight state for each launch.
+Any demonstration of the system's predicted reliability must satisfy [[Volume 4/C Licensing/0417 Launch safety.md#§417.309   Flight safety system analysis.|§417.309]](b).

 \(d\) *Fault tolerance.* A command control system must not contain any single-failure-point that, upon failure, would inhibit the required functioning of the system or cause the transmission of an undesired flight termination message.
 A command control system's design must ensure that the probability of transmitting an undesired or inadvertent command during flight is less than 1 × 10−7.